wcasper/math407spring2025/syllabus.md

 1. *Abstract Algebra: An Introduction* 3rd ed by Hungerford

 ### Required technology
-For this course, you will need to have access to technology that will allow you to join Zoom lectures, join Zoom office hours, and view and upload assignments on Canvas.
+For this course, you will need to have access to technology that will allow you to view and upload assignments on Canvas.

 * **Canvas:** We will be using the Canvas Learning Management System for all course materials and communication.
 See below for details.
-* **Zoom:** For this course, you will need to have access to technology that will allow you to join Zoom for lectures and office hours.
 * **Internet:** You will require ongoing access to a computer with reliable internet connectivity for assignments and lectures

 ### Technology requests